Integrating Faith, Life Experience, and Emotional Well-Being

 - Servant-hearted — offered in a spirit of humility and care, not hierarchy

-- Client-led – faith is incorporated only when you bring it into the session
+- Client-led — faith is brought in only when you bring it into the session

 - Respectful and inclusive — you are never pressured to believe or practise in a certain way